 I’ve had these large Peace Lilies for 2 years now and they’ve been blooming non-stop.
-Every 3 to 4 months they put out a new set of flowers, from 5 to 12 flowers at a time.
-So, it’s possible, you just need to know some easy tricks that make these pretty Peace Lilies bloom!
+Every 3 to 4 months they put out a new set of white flowers, from 5 to 12 flowers at a time.
+So, it’s possible, you just need to know some easy tricks that make these pretty Peace Lilies flower!

 When Does a Peace Lily Flower?

 Peace Lily plants, like most other houseplants that bloom, needs to reach a certain level of maturity before it can flower.
 If you’ve just bought a small plant, you may need to wait between 9 and 15 months before it reaches the level of maturity where it can bloom.

 The most important thing is that the more light you provide it with, the faster the plant will develop and reach that flowering level of maturity.
 Flowering takes a lot of energy from the plant, so it needs a lot of light to bloom.
 Ideally, get a light meter so you can be certain of how much light it gets.
 Regardless of its natural flowering season, with enough light, you can get your Peace Lily plant to bloom indoor any time of year.